Welcome to Concordia College

 - Other Information

-- Application Form: Complete the Application for Admission.
+- Application Form: Create an account and complete the Application for Admission (Common App)

-- Application Fee: Along with your application, send a $100 nonrefundable application fee payable to Concordia College-New York through a financial institution with a U.S. office.
+- Application Fee: Pay the $100 nonrefundable application fee when you submit your Common App application, payable to Concordia College-New York.
 Applications will not be considered without this fee.

 - Freshmen: Include transcripts from each high school (secondary school) attended.
 These transcript(s) must be sent from the school(s) to the Office of Admission in separate sealed envelopes and must be accompanied by official English translations.